Bertha-Benz-Schule

 The Bertha-Benz School (German: Bertha-Benz-Schule) is a primary school in Remchingen-Nöttingen, Baden-Württemberg, Germany.
 The two-storey solid construction was built in 1900.
 The school building is a cultural heritage monument and is protected as an example of school architecture around 1900.

 Architecture and history

 The building is a two-storey masonry structure with a central risalit topped by a gable.
 The façade combines red sandstone elements with yellow brickwork.
 Particularly striking are the ornamental wall anchors, which give the building a neo-Gothic character.
 The year "1900" on the risalit indicates the year of construction.

-In front of the main entrance there is a historic pump well with a sandstone trough, an cast iron fountain column, and a hand pump.
+In front of the main entrance there is a historic pump well with a sandstone trough, a cast iron fountain column, and a hand pump.
 This well once supplied the school with drinking water from a deep well.

 Extension

 In the 2000s, the school was extended with a new building containing four more classrooms.
 The new section is connected by a walkway.
 Behind it there is a schoolyard with a storage shed, a play sculpture, and climbing equipment.
 In 2013, a fire escape staircase was added.